-IN short, Quinoa pronounced KEEN-wah is a seed that has been around for at least 5,000 years and originated from the Andean region of Ecuador, Bolivia, Columbia and Peru.
-I look to think of it like couscous in texture or even oats in the way it absorbs the liquid it is being cooked in.
+In short, quinoa (pronounced KEEN-wah) is a seed that has been around for at least 5,000 years and originated from the Andean region of Ecuador, Bolivia, Columbia and Peru.
+Think couscous in texture, or even oats in the way it absorbs the liquid.

 Quinoa seeds are actually really really good for you.
 They contain essential amino acids like lysine and great amounts of calcium, iron and phosphorus.
 Quinoa is also high in protein AND is gluten free!